https://invisible-island.net/ncurses/man/

 by erasing or scrolling operations, see curs_bkgd(3x).

-combined with the A_BOLD attribute.
+COLOR_YELLOW with the A_BOLD attribute.

-blinking yellow foreground instead).
+get a blinking yellow foreground instead.

-o Color RGB values are not settable.
+o Color RGB values are not configurable on these devices (in text

 EXTENSIONS

-curses implementation.
+implementation.

 PORTABILITY